-Dr. Mauro is president of the University of North Carolina (UNC) Faculty Physicians, where he is responsible for the professional clinical activities at the UNC Medical Center.
-Additionally, Dr. Mauro serves as senior executive for UNC Health Care System Revenue Cycle.
-Dr. Mauro holds the Ernest H. Wood Distinguished Professorship in the Department of Radiology at the UNC School of Medicine, and is a professor of surgery.
+Dr. Mauro is president of University of North Carolina (UNC) Faculty Physicians and senior executive of Revenue Cycle, UNC Health Care.
+Dr. Mauro holds the Ernest H. Wood Distinguished Professorship of Radiology and is a professor of surgery.
 He has been a faculty member at UNC since 1982.

-A dedicated RSNA volunteer, he served on the Scientific Program Committee since 2005, and as chair from 2009 to 2013.
+A dedicated RSNA volunteer, Dr. Mauro served on the Scientific Program Committee beginning in 2005, and as chair from 2009 to 2013.
 He served on the Public Information Advisors Network from 2002 to 2011.
 Dr. Mauro is a regular faculty member for annual meeting educational courses and was the associate editor of Radiology from 2002 to 2007.
-He has served as a Research & Education (R&E) Foundation grant reviewer since 1992.
-Other R&E volunteer activities include the Public Relations Committee and the Corporate Giving Subcommittee, and as an R&E Foundation grant reviewer.
+He has served on the R&E Foundation Public Relations Committee and the Corporate Giving Subcommittee, and as an R&E Foundation grant reviewer.
 Dr. Mauro has been on the RSNA Board of Directors since 2015, serving as liaison for education.

-He was awarded the gold medal in 2014 by SIR.
+He was awarded the gold medal by SIR in 2014.
 The ABR has presented Dr. Mauro with both the Distinguished Service Award and the Lifetime Service Award.

-Dr. Mauro earned a Bachelor of Science in electrical engineering from Cornell University in 1973, and completed his medical degree at the Cornell University Medical College in 1977.
-After completing a residency at the UNC School of Medicine and was chief resident during his last year.
-Between 1980 and 1982, Dr. Mauro completed fellowships in diagnostic and vascular radiology at UNC, and abdominal and interventional radiology at the Mallinckrodt Institute of Radiology at the Washington University School of Medicine in St. Louis.
+Dr. Mauro received his medical degree from Cornell University Medical College in 1977.
+He completed his residency training in 1980 at UNC School of Medicine and was chief resident during his last year.
+Between 1980 and 1982, Dr. Mauro completed fellowships in diagnostic and vascular radiology at UNC and abdominal and interventional radiology at the Mallinckrodt Institute of Radiology at the Washington University School of Medicine in St. Louis.